jo-ap/TikhonovFenichelReductions.jl/README.md

 print_varieties(V, prob)
 ~~~
 print out the results in a simple format directly to the REPL.
+You can use the additional argument `latex=true` to print output as LaTeX source
+code.

 #### Limitations

-The method `tfpv_candidates` can only find TFPV candidates where a subset of
+The method `tfpv_candidates` can only find TFPV candidates for which a subset of
 the original parameters is set to zero.
 For more complicated candidates, i.e. when some function of the parameters is small,
 one has to consider the Gröbner Basis `G` directly.
-These more complicated cases are defined by a subset of polynomials, whose
+These 'alternative TFPVs' are rational functions whose vanishing results in the
-vanishing also leads to the vanishing of `G`.
+vanishing of `G`.

-Work to (at least partially) automate this process is currently in progress.

 ### Computing the reduced system

-To compute the reduced system, we first need to make the variables (parsed to
+To compute the reduced system, we first need to make the variables available in
-the appropriate types from Oscar.jl) available in the main namespace.
+the main namespace (parsed to the appropriate types from `Oscar.jl`).
 These can be accessed as `problem.x` and `problem.θ`.
 Then, we initialise a reduction by constructing an object of type `Reduction`.
-For the first slow-fast separation in `idx`, this is most easily done by calling
+For the first slow-fast separation in `idx`, this can be done with
 ~~~
 reduction = Reduction(prob, idx[1])
 ~~~